Ventanas Mexico

 • Kindle/e-reader - Preload your books, playlists and podcasts.
 I recommend you get a Spotify account that enables you to listen to music without internet.
 Pandora isn’t available in Mexico.
 I recommend getting a subscription to Express VPN if you want to listen to Pandora or have access to the same YouTube and Netflix choices you have at home.

-• Small specialized kitchen item you use all the time (hand-held juicer, apple-corers).
+• Any small specialized kitchen item you use all the time (apple-corers).

 • Flat sheets - I know this one is a little crazy.
 This just might be the one weird item to bring that will help you sleep no matter the room, especially if you are used to a high thread count.
-Only the very finest hotels have quality linens in Mexico.
-Buy two queen sized flat sheets and a pillow case.
+Only the finest hotels have quality linens in Mexico.
+Bring two queen sized flat sheets and a pillow case if you’re coming for an extended stay.

 • Extra laptop - If you are working, bring your old laptop.
 Any type of computer issue make take longer to resolve unless you are in a major metropolitan area and speak Spanish.
 At the very least an e reader or tablet can function as a computer for a variety of tasks should your laptop fail you.